OneRelax/Shovel-Requests/README.md

 # Shovel-Requests
-Open-Source attempt of an javafx application for HTTP-Requests
+Open-Source attempt of an javafx application for HTTP-Requests.
+This Project started because of frustration, hope it solves yours.